andrey-zherikov/argparse/README.md

 ### Styling mode

-`Config.stylingMode` - styling mode that is used to print help text.
+`Config.stylingMode` - styling mode for the text output (error messages and help screen).
 It has the following type: `enum StylingMode { autodetect, on, off }`.
 If it's set to `Config.StylingMode.on` then styling is **always enabled**.
 If it's set to `Config.StylingMode.off` then styling is **always disabled**.